steve3535/gitlab-university/day-2/2c-gitlabflow.md

 #### Task 22: Merge Process
 - Confirm all required approvals are received
-- Remove "Front-end" and "Status::In Progress" labels
+- Remove "Frontend" and "Status::In Progress" labels
 - Complete the merge

 #### Task 23: Celebration